-9. We will acknowledge each complaint we accept and will give it a reference number.
-We will respond to complainants (except petitions), even if the complaint does not fall within our remit.
-We are committed to acknowledging complaints within five days of receiving them.
-The exception to the above procedure is when we have received a very high volume of complaints about an ad and are already investigating.
-In those circumstances we will post a notice on our website advising people that we are already investigating and that, should they lodge a complaint with us, we will not respond personally to them.
-Complaints that are lodged, however, will provide us with an opportunity to continue to monitor public response to an ad and people will be able to read the decision in full on our website at a later date.
+9. We are committed to acknowledging each complaint we receive and providing a reference number within five days of receiving it.
+The exception to this procedure is when we have received a very high volume of complaints about an ad and are already investigating.
+In those circumstances we will post a notice on our website advising people that we are already looking into the issue and that, should they lodge a complaint with us, we will not respond personally to them.
+Complaints that are lodged, however, will provide us with an opportunity to continue to monitor public response to the ad and, in those circumstances when we conduct a formal investigation, people will be able to read the decision in full on our website at a later date.